One repo. One runner. Zero infrastructure.

 - Tick frequency is tunable.
 Edit

-.github/workflows/messages.ymlto switch from*/5to*/15or0 *to save Actions minutes.
+.github/workflows/scheduler.ymlto switch from*/5to*/15or0 *to save Actions minutes.
 Claude only installs and runs when a skill matches.

 Model selection